Phantom Thread-2017

 Offering humorous moments, this balances nicely with the inevitable murders.

 I had memories of the famous board game Clue- Was it Jackie in the ballroom with the revolver?
 You get the idea.
-The film makes for a good, solid game of mystery.
+The film makes for a good, solid mystery game.

-Comparisons to 1974’s Murder On The Orient Express cannot help but be drawn, especially in the lead casting of Hercules Poirot.
+Comparisons to 1974’s Murder On The Orient Express cannot help but be drawn, especially in the lead casting of Hercule Poirot.

-Regardless, Finney is the superior Poirot as he musters more strength and charisma than Ustinov does.
+Regardless, Finney is the superior Poirot, as he musters more strength and charisma than Ustinov.

 How lovely and historic to witness the wonderful Egyptian locales- the Sphinx and the Great Pyramids are featured amid an attempt on the life of the romantic pair by way of falling rocks- this sets the tone for the perilous cruise about to be embarked upon.